-- <ID> is a string identifying the competitor issuing the location point. - <X> is the X coordinate of the location point, represented in decimal form (valid examples: "0 "1" "1.2" "1.269856"; all without quotation marks).
+- <ID> is a string identifying the competitor issuing the location point.
+No spaces are allowed in this ID. - <X> is the X coordinate of the location point, represented in decimal form (valid examples: "0 "1" "1.2" "1.269856"; all without quotation marks).
 Remember the expected resolution is that of a double (IEEE 754 binary64 standard) higher resolutions would not be parsed.
-The reference coordinates can be downloaded here: http://evaal.aaloa.org/images/LL-coordinates.jpg. - <Y> same as <X> but for the Y coordinate of the location point. - <T> is an integer representing the time at which the person was located in the current location point described.
+The reference coordinates can be downloaded here: http://evaal.aaloa.org/images/annex/EvAAL2013/localization/ll-coordinates.pdf. - <Y> same as <X> but for the Y coordinate of the location point. - <T> is an integer representing the time at which the person was located in the current location point described.
 This is intended to represent time since epoch in miliseconds (otherwise known as POSIX time), so this is any integer from 0 to 4294967295.
 Although not recommended this parameter can be also expressed in relative time. - <AOI> is a number representing the area of interest at which the person is.
 The AoIs' identifiers will be supplied when in the laboratory, there can be none or n areas of interest; all of them should be integers and separated by a space.